PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 After you commited your changes your should see all information by selecting "Show Bootstrap Paramaters" under License Managers
 ![Screenshot 2023-04-28 at 10 52 55](https://user-images.githubusercontent.com/30934288/235104048-89b25d7b-b43c-4c8d-949b-241a0bf4b649.png)
 <br/><br/>

+## 3.5.
+Configure Panorama Device Group and Template for VM-Series deployment
+Here you will configure the previous create Device Group and Template on Panorama.

+### 3.5.1 Template
+1. Login to you Panorama and select in the Top bar under Templates "Network" Picture
+2. Select on left bar "Interfaces" and click "Add Interface"
+3. Use the following seetings for the Untrust Interface (Ethernet1/1)
+   1. Slot: Slot 1
+   2. Interface Name: Ethernet1/1
+   3. Interface Type: Layer3
+   4. Config Tab
+      1. Virtual Router: Untrust-VR (Create a new)
+      2. Security Zone: Untrust (Create a new)
+   5. IPv4 Tab
+      1. DHCP Client
+      2. Unselect "Automatically create default route pointing to default gateway porivdd by server"
+   6. Advanced Tab
+      1. Management Profile (Create a new profile)
+      2. See below for settings
+         Picture
+4. Once you completed the steps cick Ok.

 # 4. Deploy Azure environment